0Ivy/Ivys-Minecraft-Server/How to: Making & Managing a Faction.md

 Normal | Enemy
 Recruit |

-To promote people in your faction, use the `/f promote` command
+To promote people in your faction, use the `/f promote` command.

 ## Faction Tips & Features: